 Red Light Fashion

-When the City of Amsterdam and housing corporation NV Stadsgoed decided to loan a part of the window area to the creative industries for a period of one year, HTNK was asked to come up with a creative destination.
-HTNK made a selection with international ambitions of the most talented Dutch designers of the moment –of whom the larger part was enrolled in the Turning Talent Into Business program.
+When the City of Amsterdam decided to allocate a part of the recently acquired houses in the Red Light district for a period of one year, HTNK came up with a creative solution.
+We selected the most talented Dutch designers of the moment – of whom most were enrolled in the Turning Talent Into Business program -- and offered them a place to grow, both literally and figuratively.